 Most, if not all of the websites listed below are packed with sound knowledge, advice, tips, tricks, free tutorials, a ton of free resources, and generally good information.

 So, are you ready to begin expanding your knowledge as a budding web designer and developer too?
+Here are 13 web developer websites to follow.

 Let’s get to it.